CREATE AN EPIC BERLIN ITINERARY FOR 2 DAYS

 Some cafes line the Spree, and you can have either have a bite to eat or sit and relax.
 What I actually like most about Berlin because of the number of cafes, and I can’t think of any western metropolis that offers beverages for more reasonable prices.
 I am not a fan of the people in Berlin (they are really unfriendly and “too cool”) – but it is easy making friends with other visitors from people all around the world in Berlin.

 There is a huge variety, and I think there is definitely something for everyone (which makes it a fun solo activity in Berlin).

 Stop 3: Schloss Bellevue

 Around 1 am

-Schloss Bellevue, the residence of the German President, has seriously the neatest and nicest mowed meadow I have ever seen.
-It isn’t far from the Central Station and also on my 2-day itinerary for Berlin, though there isn’t much else to see.
+Schloss Bellevue, the German President’s residence, has seriously the neatest and nicest mowed meadow I have ever seen.
+It isn’t far from Central Station, and thus, you can do a quick stop there (there isn’t much else to see).